A notion of weak convergence in metric spaces: Weak convergences of polar type

-Note that, obviously, if $x_{n}\stackrel{s-\Delta}{\rightarrow} x$ then $x_{n}\stackrel{\Delta}{\rightarrow} x$.
-More characterizations of $\Delta$ and strong-$\Delta$ convergence of a given sequence $(x_n)_{n\in\N}$, which better clarify their meaning, are given by means of the notion of {\em asymptotic centers} (denoted by $\cenas x_n$) and {\em asymptotic radius} (denoted by $\radas x_n$) of the sequence $(x_n)_{n\in\N}$ (definitions of asymptotic radius and asymptotic centers can be found for instance in \cite{Edelstein} where Edelstein gives a proof of Browder fixed point theorem \cite{Browder} based on these notions).
+\end{definition} Note that if a sequence $(x_n)_{n\in\N}$ has no bounded subsequence then it strong${-\Delta}$ converges to every point.
+On the contrary if $(x_n)_{n\in\N}$ is a bounded sequence, obviously, if $x_{n}\stackrel{s-\Delta}{\rightarrow} x$ then $x_{n}\stackrel{\Delta}{\rightarrow} x$.
+The notions of $\Delta$ and strong-$\Delta$ convergence of a given sequence $(x_n)_{n\in\N}$ can be further clarified by means of the notion of {\em asymptotic center} (denoted by $\cenas x_n$) and {\em asymptotic radius} (denoted by $\radas x_n$) (definitions of asymptotic radius and asymptotic centers can be found for instance in \cite{Edelstein} where Edelstein gives a proof of Browder fixed point theorem \cite{Browder} based on these notions.
+In this connection see page 251 of the paper \cite{Reich-remark} and page 18 in \cite{G-R-Book}).
 We emphasize that, while the asymptotic radius always exists and is uniquely determined, asymptotic centers may not exist or may be not uniquely determined.
-Therefore, the symbol $\cenas x_n$ must be considered in the same way as the limit symbol in a topological space which is not assumed to be Hausdorff.
-Here we prefer to reformulate the original definition of asymptotic centers and asymptotic radius of a sequence $(x_n)_{n\in\N}$ as minimum points and, respectively, infimum value of the corresponding functional defined by setting for any $y\in E$
+Therefore, the symbol $\cenas x_n$ must be understood in the same sense as the limit symbol in a topological space which is not assumed to be Hausdorff.
+Here we use, for the sake of convenience, an elementary reformulation of the original definition of asymptotic centers and asymptotic radius of a sequence $(x_n)_{n\in\N}$ as minimum points and, respectively, infimum value of the following functional on $E$